 However, while we’re strong cloud advocates here at Cloudwards.net, we also know how easy it is to skimp on preparing for disaster recovery in favor of binge-watching Netflix and catching up on social media.

 For those occasions when you’re not backed up, a number of excellent recovery tools are capable of reconstructing your lost photos.
-While Stellar Phoenix Photo Recovery and PhotoRec are two of the favored options, they certainly aren’t the only ones.
+While and PhotoRec are two of the favored options, they certainly aren’t the only ones.

 We’d love to hear your own opinions on the best options for photo recovery in the comments below.
+While still at it check out the guide on best photo management software.
 As always, thanks for reading.